Alcantor/node-red-contrib-ds2438z/README.md

 ## Features

-* you can select a 1-wire device/sensor from a dropdown list in the configuration dialog of the node
+* Dropdown list in the configuration dialog of the node with all detected devices
-* configurable time interval of the sensor sampling
+* Configurable time interval of the sensor sampling
-* you can configure name of the node, that could be for example the place where is the node placed, if no name set, ID of the device is used as a label
+* Output message with temp, vdd, vad, iad, humidity, relative humidity and light values.